-The popularity of Bryan Adams has stood the test of time, that even to this day, his hit singles are glorified in various events and even in karaoke.
+The popularity of Bryan Adams has stood the test of time, and even to this day, his hit singles are glorified in various events and even in karaoke.

 People adore his unique voice because he does not try too hard to sound distinguishable from the other artists.

-The Canadian rock star became very popular in the 1990s and was famed as the king of power ballad.
+The Canadian rock star became very popular in the 1990s and was famed as the king of power ballads.

 If you are in search of a ballad with the right amount of breathiness and hoarseness, Bryan Adams has got you covered.

 The electric stage presence of Janis Joplin made her reign for 15 years.
-She is among the most successful and sought after rock stars in her era.
+She is among the most successful and sought-after rock stars of her era.